 When Metroid Dread was released in October of 2021, it kicked off the newest gaming obsession of mine, and allowed me to finally start the journey of playing through the other half of the genre known to most as “MetroidVanias”.
 In 2019, I played through the Castlevania series, and now I have completed the Metroid part of it.
 And while I am drawn more to the gothic atmosphere and Dracula storyline of the Castlevania series more, Metroid does an amazing story of keeping the story going across several decades and 5 main games.

-Dread continues the storyline of the 4 games that precedes it, and has Samus once again get a call to a new planet and come in contact of a new threat.
+Dread continues the storyline of the 4 games that precedes it, and has Samus once again get a call to a new planet and come in contact with a new threat.
 A massive bird-like warrior, known as Raven Beak confronts Samus and nearly destroys her, but she barely escapes with her life.
 Now at the bottom of the strange new planet, she must make her way back up to her ship and leave.

 One of the most interesting things about this new game is that it features a lot of cutscenes and spoken dialogue, something that should be expected in a video game from 2021 at this point, but the Metroid series isn’t really known for that (At least the 2D games anyways).
 With Other M, released on the Wii back in 2010, it was overwhelmingly hated, partly because of the way Samus comes off with her spoken dialogue.
 So they reigned it back in with Dread, but the few words she does say, make a lasting impression.